whyboris/utilitarianism.net/content/glossary.md

 Most of us will spend around 80,000 hours during our lives on our professional careers, and some careers achieve much more good than others.
 Your choice of career is, therefore, one of the most important moral choices of your life.
 By using this time to address the most pressing global problems, we can do an enormous amount of good.
 Yet, it is far from obvious which careers will allow you to do the most good from a utilitarian perspective.

 Fortunately, there is research available to help us make more informed choices.
-The organization[80,000 Hours](https://80000hours.org/)[^7] aims to help people use their careers to solve the world’s most pressing problems.
+The organization [80,000 Hours](https://80000hours.org/)[^7] aims to help people use their careers to solve the world’s most pressing problems.
 To do this, they research how individuals can maximize the social impact of their careers, create online advice, and support readers who might enter priority areas.

 </details>